The "Author Bio" pdf above offers a quick personal history and 25-year publishing overview.

 After 6 published bestselling titles including novels, The Last Valentine, The Lighthouse Keeper, Ticket Home, Paradise Bay, and non-fiction inspirational titles: DAD, The Man Who Lied to Save the Planet, Mom, The Woman Who Made Oatmeal Stick to My Ribs, I still had a contract to complete.

-I was under enormous ongoing physical disability challenges which began years earlier.
-At that time, the youthful years of spine-wrecking football injuries to the back and neck, along with almost daily blinding headaches since my final game, resulted in chronic pain killer use, both over-the-counter and prescribed.
+I was under enormous ongoing physical challenges which began years earlier.
+At that time, the youthful years of spine-wrecking football injuries to the back and neck, along with almost daily blinding headaches since my final game, resulted in chronic painkiller use, both over-the-counter and prescribed.

 Medical doctors seemed to brush me off and I was left to suffer, dope up, smile, and repeat this endlessly.
 In fact, it was my "normal," but at some point your faking becomes breaking.
 I quietly measured how much I could offer privately while creating a "full-blast" persona in public.

 I considered how privileged I felt to hear from readers from all over the world.
 Readers and their experience with the words I pen are always at the forefront of my mind.
 I did not want to let a great and growing audience down.

-Writing and creating a new novel wasn't the problem -- that was where I found relief; I could manage my physical requirements at home.
-Public communications -- nationwide book tours and "live" publicity events via radio and television appearances -- were my challenge simply because of exhaustion coupled with hard-to-hide physical misery; masked by pills.
+Writing and creating a new novel wasn't the problem -- that was where I found relief -- I could manage my physical requirements at home.
+My challenge simply became exhaustion coupled with hard-to-hide physical misery; masked by pills.
 Shortness of temper grew in this exasperating state of sameness as the years rolled by.